Paul Deas

 Paul Andrew Deas (born 22 February 1972) is a Scottish retired professional footballer.

 A left-back, Deas began his career with Scottish Junior club Kinnoull before joining St Johnstone in 1990.
 In five years at McDiarmid Park he made 87 league appearances and scored two goals.

 In 1995, he signed for Stirling Albion, with whom he remained for three years.
 He also went on to play for Livingston, Partick Thistle, Ross County and, most recently, Brechin City.

 Deas represented the Scotland national under-21 football team.

 Personal life

-He is the uncle of Inverness Caledonian Thistle player Robbie Deas.
+He is the uncle of footballer Robbie Deas.